 Turn your next camping trip into a romantic evening with your significant other with these fun – and easy – ideas.

 The most common argument for having regular date nights?
 Dating is cheaper than counseling.
 However, dating when you’re on the road, or limited to the confines of an RV, can be challenging.
 Still, there are plenty of ways to rekindle your romance while camping.
 A few are totally free, many are accentuated by Mother Nature, most can involve culinary delights and all can be done on any day of the week.
-So, without further ado, here are a handful of our favorite ways to do date night while camping.
+So, without further ado, check out some great things for couples to do while camping such as stargazing, cooking, watching the sunrise, playing seek and go kiss, writing your love story and quizzing each other.

 1. Look for Venus, Goddess of Love